banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-plan-2025.md

      }
      ```

-### 2.2 Reorganize Modal Components
+### 2.2 Reorganize Modal Components ✅
-- Create dedicated modal components directory
+- Create dedicated modal components directory ✅
-- Extract common modal functionality
+- Extract common modal functionality ✅
-- Standardize modal interfaces
+- Standardize modal interfaces ✅

+The modal components have been reorganized into a clean, modular structure:
+- Created a base `IModal` interface that defines the contract for all modals
+- Implemented a `BaseModal` class that extends Obsidian's Modal and implements our interface
+- Created specific modal implementations (ConfirmModal, AlertModal) that extend the base class
+- Added static helper methods for common use cases (e.g., `ConfirmModal.show()`)
+- Implemented consistent styling using "oom-" prefixed CSS classes
+- Ensured compatibility with Obsidian's Modal API

+All new modals should now extend the `BaseModal` class to ensure consistent behavior and styling.

 ### 2.3 Refactor State Management
 - Implement the observable pattern for state management